logisim-evolution/logisim-evolution/tools/zh_docs/README.md

 - Link lint also warns on suspicious whitespace in `href` and `src` values, because legacy pages have contained typos such as a space inside a relative path.
+- Link lint checks exact path casing, which matters once the documentation is packaged into a JAR even if the local checkout is on Windows.
+- `check-javahelp` validates the JavaHelp map and table-of-contents targets used by the in-application help viewer, including TOC icons and the default `top`, `guide`, `tutorial`, and `libs` entry points.
 - English-ratio checks ignore expected technical tokens such as product names, keyboard shortcuts, all-caps acronyms, and version labels before warning.
 - Comments from the English source are not emitted by the renderer.